Cossack Mamay

-Overview
+Historical overview

 Cossack Mamay is encountered in legends, folk stories and proverbs.
-These became widely popular after the dissolution of the Zaporizhian Sich in 1775.
+These became widely popular after the dissolution of the Zaporozhian Sich in 1775.
 Cossack Mamay is one of the most common characters in Ukrainian folk painting, from the late 17th century to the present time.
 In the hundreds of surviving paintings, Cossack Mamay is usually shown with a kobza – a lute-like musical instrument that is the symbol of Ukrainian soul; a horse, which represented both freedom and fidelity; and an oak with his weapons hanging on it symbolizing the people's strength.
-The paintings from the time of Koliyivschyna sometimes portray Mamay on the background of violent incidents involving Poles or Jews.
+The paintings from the time of Koliivshchyna sometimes portray Mamay on the background of violent incidents involving Poles or Jews.

-"Cossack-Bandurist", "Cossack-Zaporozhets", "Cossack Mamai" - these are all names of paintings of the same type.
+"Cossack-Bandurist", "Cossack-Zaporozhets", "Cossack Mamai" are all names of paintings of the same type.
 The general features of the composition and the main image, their existence for several centuries in Ukrainian lands allow us to consider these works as traditional folk paintings.
 There are several options for them.
 But in all cases, the basis of the composition is always the figure of a Cossack, who mostly sits with his legs crossed.

-The largest collections of this work are preserved and exhibited by the National Art Museum of Ukraine, the Dnipropetrovsk Historical Museum named after Dmytro Yavornytskyi, and the Ukrainian Center of Folk Culture "Ivan Honchar Museum".
+The largest collections of this work are preserved and exhibited by the National Art Museum of Ukraine, the Dnipro Historical Museum named after Dmytro Yavornytskyi, and the Ukrainian Center of Folk Culture "Ivan Honchar Museum".